Plutonomicon/plutarch-plutus/docs/USAGE.md

 # Recursion

 To emulate recursion in UPLC (Untyped Plutus Core), you need to use the Y combinator.
-Plutarch provides the Y combinator with the name `pfix`-
+Plutarch provides the Y combinator with the name `pfix`:

 > Jack: Consider linking to the Plutonomicon UPLC docs here, as you did in guide.